 Arrival: Be aware of the time you should arrive at the meet site.
-Please be on time.
-Allow yourself plenty of time if you are going to a pool you haven’t been to before.
-The coach usually expects a swimmer at the pool 30 minutes before the scheduled start of warm-ups so that they can stretch as a team and go over some last-minute information the coach may have for them, such as relay assignments.
+Coaches request swimmers to be at the pool 30 minutes prior to the scheduled start of warm-ups so that they can go over some last-minute information.
 When you arrive, find the team area and set up your gear.
-You will have a chance to meet other parents from the team, as well as your child’s friends.
+Parents will have a chance to meet other parents as well as your child’s friends.

-Warm-up: The team will participate in a warm-up together in preparation for the meet.
-The coach directs this activity.
-The children should be on the deck and ready for warm-up (cap, swimsuit, and goggles on) by the announced warm-up time.
-At some meets there may be an early and late warm-up session.
-Sometimes the host club will inform the coach of this ahead of time, and sometimes the coach does not find out until they get to the meet.
-In either case, if your child is at the pool at the time the coach has indicated, they will be ready.
+Warm-up: The coach will direct the team to participate in a warm-up together.
+The children should be on the pool deck and ready (cap, swimsuit, and goggles on) by the announced warm-up time.
 Before or after the warm-up the coaches will have a brief team meeting to go over any important information you and your child need to know.

 The actual meet: At most meets there will be a Meet Program published and sold which will list which heat (group) and lane your child is in for their events.
 It is very important to check this when you arrive and bring any errors to the attention of the coach or Team Manager.
 Younger swimmers (and some older swimmers) find it helpful to have the Event/Event Number written on their arm or leg with a pen or permanent marker.